Welcome to today's edition of the Rush 24-7 podcast.

 There's a pumpkin shortage.

-When children leave Cox Farms and other pumpkin patches across the nation this fall, they may go home with a gourd instead of the traditional orange pumpkin.
+When children leave Cox farms and other pumpkin patches across the nation this fall, they may go home with a gourd instead of the traditional orange pumpkin.

-And that's because Cox Farms, which hosts one of Washington's uh largest fall festivals this month, is looking at a pumpkin shortage.
+And that's because Cox Farms, which hosts one of Washington's largest fall festivals this month, is looking at a pumpkin shortage.

 Oh my folks.

-What what what are we doing to our children?
+What are we doing to our children?

 Pumpkin shortage.

-And to show you to illustrate what I mean when I say you are on the cutting edge of societal evolution if you listen to this program.
+And to show you, to illustrate, what I mean when I say you are on the cutting edge of societal evolution if you listen to this program.

-Well, AP just discovered it.
+AP just discovered it.

 Pentagon speeding up delivery of a colossal bomb designed to destroy hidden weapons bunkers buried underground and shielded by 10,000 pounds of reinforced concrete.

-Call it plan B for dealing with Iran.
+Call it Plan B for dealing with Iran.

-The 15-ton behemoth called the massive ordnance penetrator, or the mop, will be the largest non-nuclear bomb in our arsenal will and and of course being developed here under the Obama administration after he receives a Nobel Peace Prize.
+And of course being developed here under the Obama administration after he receives the Nobel Peace Prize.

 I'm still shocked that he was not elevated to sainthood on Sunday when the Pope elevated five to sainthood, including one from Hawaii.

-You knew about the massive ordnance penetrator last week on this program.
+But you knew about the massive ordnance penetrator last week on this program.

 AP just finding out about it.

-It seems like MSNBC both yesterday and today was playing my Today Show interview in total.
+It seems like MSNBC both yesterday and today was playing my Today Show interview in total 11 minutes yesterday, 12 minutes today, which is an eternity in television.

 And the people at MSNBC are unhinged and upset that their network is running that interview and eating up their airtime.

-Uh, Chris Matthews, who has been concerned and complaining about the right inciting violence, made a prediction this morning.
+Chris Matthews, who has been concerned and complaining about the right inciting violence, made a prediction this morning.

 In the end, they jammed a big CO2 pellet in his face and he blew up.

-And at some point somebody's gonna jam a CO2 pellet into his head, and he's gonna explode like a giant blimp.
+And at some point, somebody's going to jam a CO2 pellet into his head.

 That day may come.